cs411-alawini/fa23-cs411-team090-Makabaka/doc/Proposal.md

 ## Creative Component

-TODO: Describe a unique, innovative feature or component that can significantly enhance the functionality or appeal of the application.
-For instance, a community-based feature where users can create gaming communities, discuss, and share ratings.

 1. **Community Integration**
    - **Forums and Discussion Boards**: Users can join community forums to discuss various game topics, share experiences, and seek advice or recommendations.